 This setting was one of many stops on a reimagined book tour that paired public speaking engagements with opportunities to work with incarcerated writers.
 Though I’ve facilitated numerous creative writing workshops for imprisoned people, on this stormy night I witnessed again — as if with fresh eyes — how a group of forcibly contained individuals call forth radical self-determination and curiosity through creative writing.
 These men were impressive: award-winning journalists, poets and novelists who used the expressive process to find redemption, redefinition and rekindled personal worth in a setting robbed of hope.
 I left San Quentin rain-soaked that night, but spirit-warmed by the writers’ tenacity, vibrancy and brilliance.

-I, myself, find teaching, an identity inextricable from my own work as an artist and writer, to be a deeply satisfying creative act.
 As a writing and social justice educator with over ten years of experience in public schools, prisons, universities, needle exchanges and other settings, I am now interested in approaching the communities I teach in as collaborative partnerships.
 I am consciously cultivating more opportunities to soften — and perhaps eventually eradicate — the barrier between the traditional roles of teacher and student through a questioning of hierarchical models, employing a more horizontal engagement.
 A special lens I bring to the work is this deep investment in literary citizenship, connecting writers to community, teaching the art of facilitation and co-creation, and discovering the many ways writing and expression interact with non-academic settings.

 In this vein, I also value stepping out of the silos of strict creative identity, and into an environment of encouraged experimentation.
 It is this elasticity that allows us to locate our greatest contributions, and leans on a vision of an intersectional, multi-voiced society.
 I consider poetry and artistic expression to be a place that can and should complicate the tremendous conundrum of humanity, and address the serious issues we are facing as a society through a conscious engagement with our complex world.
 What a crucial role this is, the need becoming more pronounced in light of our country’s split landscape.
-I believe, as many predict, poetry and art will be very important during our next four years as an informative place of refuge, questioning, connection, dissonance, spirit and resistance.
+I believe, as many predict, creative expression will be very important during our next four years as an informative place of refuge, questioning, connection, dissonance, spirit and resistance.

 My approach to teaching is craft-centric, but also deeply considers the world around us, and our relationship to it.
 In each endeavor, beyond the common goals prescribed by the particular teaching placement, it is important to note my practice infuses the pedagogy of three key areas: